jbakse/site_builder/docs/animation/index.md

 next_url:

 hero_title: Animation
 description: Procedural generation can be used to describe motion in animations.
-In both pre-rendered and real-time animations, an unerstanding of frame rate and timing are crucial for generating satisfying motion graphics.
+In both pre-rendered and real-time animations, an understanding of frame rate and timing are crucial for generating satisfying motion graphics.
 software: p5.js
 ---
 <!-- [[ leah, want to take a crack at the hero desc? ]] -->